vipranarayan14/aksharas/README.md

 - **chars**
     - type: `string[]`
     - All Unicode characters in the `input` string.
 Same as `String.prototype.split()`.
-- **varnasLength**
-    - type: `number`
-    - The total number of consonants and vowels in the `input`. *Note: This property maybe deprecated in the future.*

 ### `Token`

-Many of the properties in the `Results` object consists of a array of `Token`-s.
+Many of the properties in the `Results` object consists of an array of `Token`-s.
 A `Token` object has the following properties:

 - **type**
     - type: `TokenType`